The Ultimate Guide to RV Camping in Delaware

 Wildlife Encounters and Precautions

 If you see a jellyfish on the beach or in the water, stay away from it.
 If you do get stung, seek help from the lifeguard on duty.
-Watch your step while out hiking to avoid snakes, and always wear long pants, long sleeves, and a hat when spending time in tall grass and tree-covered areas in order to avoid ticks.
+Watch your step while hiking to avoid snakes, and wear long pants, long sleeves, and a hat when walking through tall grass and tree-covered areas in order to avoid ticks.